 Analyse the information gathered from supplier assessments and internal security control evaluations to identify potential vulnerabilities or threats within your supply chain.
 This could include outdated software, weak access controls, or insufficient vendor activity monitoring.

 Prioritising risks based on their potential impact is essential for effective cyber supply chain risk management.
 Consider factors such as financial loss, reputational damage, and legal/regulatory penalties when ranking identified risks in order of importance.

 Construct a program to resolve prioritised dangers by incorporating additional safeguards (e.g., multi-factor authentication), upgrading current controls (e.g., revising firewall settings), or collaborating with providers/merchants to upgrade their cybersecurity techniques.

 7. Monitor and Review Risk Assessment Results Regularly

 Risk assessment should be an ongoing process that includes regular monitoring and review of results to ensure continuous improvement in managing cyber supply chain risks effectively.

-Incorporating these steps into your organization’s C-SCRM strategy will help you proactively identify, assess, and mitigate potential vulnerabilities in your supply chains while maintaining business continuity amidst evolving cyber threats.
+Incorporating these steps into your organisation’s C-SCRM strategy will help you proactively identify, assess, and mitigate potential vulnerabilities in your supply chains while maintaining business continuity amidst evolving cyber threats.

 Protecting Data From Supply Chain Threats